 Groups make it easy to make changes for many users.
 More importantly, if you change permissions or access settings, you’re less likely to forget something if you take advantage of groups.
 For example, you can grant additional permissions to a group of users or share a dashboard with a group.

 Note: Wavefront groups do not currently synchronize with groups in your identity provider (IDP) such as Active Directory or LDAP.

 All users in Wavefront are members of the Everyone group, which was created when Wavefront enabled the more fine-grained access model that includes groups and ACLs.
 Here’s what you need to know:

 - You cannot remove users from the Everyone group.
 All users, including Super Admin, are always in the Everyone group.

 - You can change the permissions assigned to the Everyone group.
 By default, the group has no explicit permissions, which means users can browse data but cannot modify anything.

 - Warning If you change the permissions assigned to the Everyone group, you change the permissions for each user in your environment.

-- If you use access control in your environment, you can share a dashboard with the Everyone group to:
+- If you use access control in your environment, you can share a dashboard or alert with the Everyone group to:

-- Give View & Modify access to users who have Dashboard permissions
+- Give View & Modify access to users who have Dashboard (or Alert) permissions

-- Give View access to users who don’t have Dashboard permissions You can also remove the Everyone group from a dashboard to limit access to the dashboard.
+- Give View access to users who don’t have Dashboard (or Alert) permissions You can remove the Everyone group from a dashboard or alert to limit access to that object.